 There is even a cable car that can carry you to the top of the hill – this is recommended to avoid the hard work.
 Though, it is nice to walk down and take in some of the sights that the cable car misses.

 This museum features antiquities from around Athens which are displayed to celebrate the explosive historical events that took place in this city.
-Ideally located in the Exarcheia area in central Athens, this is one of the most important museums in the world.
+Ideally located in the Exarcheia area in central Athens, this is one of the most important museums and famous landmarks in the world.

 The Museum was built by the Greek government in 1889, and during World War II, the artefacts were sealed in boxes and buried underground to avoid being destroyed.